opencast/opencast/docs/guides/developer/docs/qa-coordinator.md

 ----

-The QA coordinator is ultimately responsible for making sure that quality assurance (QA) processes are occurring during each release window, and for other project related tasks
+The QA coordinator is ultimately responsible for making sure that quality assurance (QA) processes are occurring during each release window, and for other project related tasks.

 The QA Coordinator has the following duties: